galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-contamination-control/tutorial.md

 {% snippet topics/microbiome/faqs/kraken.md %}

-For this tutorial, we will use the PlusPF database which contains the Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core), protozoa and fungi data.
+For this tutorial, we will use the PlusPF database which contains the RefSeq Standard (archaea, bacteria, viral, plasmid, human, UniVec_Core), protozoa and fungi data.

 <div class="Step-by-step" markdown="1">
 > <hands-on-title> Assign taxonomic labels with Kraken2</hands-on-title>